In this Guide

-- a note-keeping booklet which helps you track your thinning ratios and results, so you can be as consistent as possible when you’re working with different lacquers and layering schemes
+- a note-keeping booklet that helps you track your thinning ratios and results, so you can be as consistent as possible when you’re working with different lacquers and layering schemes

 So, which of these paint sprayers should you buy for your lacquer projects?

 The PaintWIZ handheld paint sprayer is our recommendation to DIY folks who don’t have an air compressor to use as a power source.
-It’s around the same price as the Campbell-Hausfield set, and can give you fairly comparable results.
+It’s around the same price as the Campbell Hausfeld set, and can give you fairly comparable results.
 This is a very intuitive, user-friendly tool for DIYer’s who don’t have much experience spraying and finishing.
 On the downside, it’s not a great performer on latex and other thick household paints unless you thin down to an extreme.
-As with the Campbell-Hausfield guns, you also won’t be able to expect a professional finish quality with this one.
+As with the Campbell Hausfeld guns, you also won’t be able to expect a professional finish quality with this one.

-The most passionate DIYer’s among you, as well as budget-conscious pros, should look at the Fuji Mini-Mite 4.
-It’s a sizable upgrade from the Semi-Pro 2, but it’s still reasonably-priced at less than $1000.
-This system has the power to give you much better atomization than the Mini-Mite 4, and that translates directly to smoother lacquer finishes and more even coats.
-This one is also more versatile, since it can handle thicker coatings than the Semi-Pro 2 is really meant for.
+The most passionate DIYer’s among you, as well as budget-conscious pros, should look at the Mini-Mite 4.
+It’s a sizable upgrade from the Fuji 2203G Semi-PRO 2, but it’s still reasonably priced at less than $1000.
+This system has the power to give you much better atomization than the Mini-Mite 4.
+That translates directly to smoother lacquer finishes and more even coats.
+This one is also more versatile since it can handle thicker coatings than the Fuji 2203G Semi-PRO 2 is really meant for.
 You should have no issues getting pro-grade results with this system.
-However, it’s not quite as powerful, adjustable, or versatile as the Q5.
-It’s also a bit less pleasant to use, since it doesn’t have noise-dampening features built in.
+However, it’s not quite as powerful, adjustable, or versatile as the Fuji Q5.
+It’s also a bit less pleasant to use since it doesn’t have noise-dampening features built-in.

 If you’re a professional who can afford it, we think the Fuji Q5 is the best system on the market for lacquers right now.
 It’s amazingly quiet for a 5-stage turbine, and it has so much power that it can blast through the thickest coatings without having to thin excessively.
 More than any other feature, we love having the master speed control on the turbine motor, which helps you refine your settings more than you can on any other system available today.
 When it comes to high-end lacquer work, that kind of control is invaluable.
 The big downside here is the price–this can cost nearly $1500.
 That’s not the kind of money we think DIYer’s should be throwing around, so we only recommend this to pros.

-Spraying lacquer well is a tricky business, so you need to know exactly what you’re looking for in a paint sprayer.
+Spraying lacquer well is a tricky business.
+You need to know exactly what you’re looking for in a paint sprayer.
 Here’s our handy buying guide, which will help you narrow down the characteristics of a paint sprayer that’s suitable for lacquer color and clear coats!

-- think carefully about tip sizes.
+- Shink carefully about tip sizes.
 Lacquer coatings are relatively thin materials, but they’re also quite viscous.
 To get them to atomize well, you need a bit more power behind a small tip than you would with thin coatings that dry more slowly.
-Most compressor guns can be used with slightly smaller tips, while HVLP systems with motors that have less than 3 stages don’t usually have the power to force the viscous material through a 1.3mm, for example.
+Most compressor guns can be used with slightly smaller tips.
+While HVLP systems with motors that have less than 3 stages don’t usually have the power to force the viscous material through a 1.3mm, for example.

-- Control is equally important as power when working with finish materials such as lacquers.
-You want as much control as possible, because being able to refine your spray pattern and flow settings is how you’ll cut down on bounce-back and overspray which can ruin your projects.
+- Control is equally important as power when working with finished materials such as lacquers.
+You want as much control as possible because being able to refine your spray pattern and flow settings is how you’ll cut down on bounce-back and overspray which can ruin your projects.

 - Lastly, you should spend more on a lacquer gun than you would on your average paint spray gun.
-Lacquer coatings require precision machining, and precise adjustments at the business end, so you can lay exactly the consistent layers you want.
+Lacquer coatings require precision machining and precise adjustments at the business end.
+You can lay exactly the consistent layers you want.
 That’s an area where you really do get what you pay for, so don’t skimp on your gun and spray cap set!